edwindj/cspa_rest/doc/REST_interface.md

 # Open ends

 We currently do not address:

 - resource management.
 Services in this design are responsible for the created output.
 However in a next version this responsibility may be delegated to a resource management system.
 - data transformation, selection and filtering.
 It is up to the orchestrator/caller for the service to supply the input data in the correct format and syntax.
 However this may be a general service to transform/select data, which may be combined with the resource manager (it may be implemented as transformation, mapping of filtering query on a resource.
+- authorization and authentication of calling the REST services.